Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/README.md

 ![EdgeCurve](https://github.com/Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/assets/93108547/02044938-0c1a-4ac5-8328-305c67493934)

 As the number of nodes or edges increases, we notice that the actual run-time remains relatively quick.
 It doesn’t display a pattern of exponential growth.
 The lines representing the two fitness functions, rational-𝐹1 and rational-𝐹2, in the figures do not exhibit the sharp curve usually associated with exponential growth.
 In fact, rational-𝐹1 shows superior performance with a slightly curved line, while rational-𝐹2 is nearly linear.
-This suggests that the run-time of GeniGraph grows at a rate that is not exponentia.
+This suggests that the run-time of GeniGraph grows at a rate that is not exponential.

 # Our Contribution.